 A hook routine is called while dispatching is disabled.
-A hook routine shall not invoke system calls of μ T-Kernel/OS (tk \sim) and extended SVCs.
-A hook routine can invoke system calls of μ T-Kernel/DS (td \sim). void exec (ID tskid , INT lsid);
+A hook routine shall not invoke system calls of μ T-Kernel/OS (tk~) and extended SVCs.
+A hook routine can invoke system calls of μ T-Kernel/DS (td~). void exec(ID tskid);

+ID tskid

-ID tskid Task ID of the started or resumed task INT lsid Logical space ID of the task designated in tskid exec() is called when the designated task starts execution or resumes.
-At the time exec() is called, the task designated in tskid is already in RUNNING state and logical space has been switched.
+Task ID of the started or resumed task

+exec() is called when the designated task starts execution or resumes.
+At the time exec() is called, the task designated in tskid is already in RUNNING state.
 However, execution of the tskid task program code occurs after the return from exec().

-void stop (ID tskid , INT lsid , UINT tskstat);
+void stop(ID tskid, UINT tskstat);

-ID tskid Task ID of the executed or stopped task INT lsid Logical space ID of the task designated in tskid UINT tskstat State of the task designated in tskid stop() is called when the designated task executes or stops. tskstat indicates the task state after stopping, as one of the following states:
+ID tskid Task ID of the executed or stopped task UINT tskstat State of the task designated in tskid stop() is called when the designated task executes or stops. tskstat indicates the task state after stopping, as one of the following states: